Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Kahiki Palms Motel (Devil’s Reject): The hideout of the unfriendly Firefly family in Rob Zombie’s sequel to House of 1000 Corpses.
 Unfriendly, being an understatement.

 - Katie and Micah’s New Home (Paranormal Activity): Ever had neighbors that keep you up the whole night with their din?
 Well, this home is worse.
 As in, it has an unwelcomed cohabiter that wakes you then drags you out of bed.
-To be fair, the house itself was benign.
+To be fair, though, the house itself was benign.
 The unwelcomed cohabiter shifted in together with the new residents.

 - Kingston Falls (Gremlins): The town of Kingston Falls had its worst nightmare ever after a dad bought a pet for his son as a Christmas present.
 The pet itself was loving and cute.
 On the other hand, the creatures that popped out from its back were as nasty as nasty gets.